What is the main source of law authorising this entity form?

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-Unless provided otherwise by Law or by the Company’s Articles of Association, shareholders’ resolutions are passed by an absolute majority of the votes.
+Unless provided otherwise by Law or by the Company's Articles of Association, shareholders' resolutions are passed by an absolute majority of the votes cast.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-The appointment of an Audit Board and an external Auditor is mandatory for (i) Corporations listed under a stock exchange, and (ii) for Corporations (without a sole shareholder which adopts this same audit structure) if two of the following limits are exceeded (for two consecutive years): total balance sheet € 20,000,000; / Net turnover €40,000,000; / average number of employees 250.
+The appointment of an Audit Board and an external Auditor is mandatory for (i) Corporations listed on a stock exchange, and (ii) for Corporations (without a sole shareholder which adopts such audit structure) if two (2) of the following limits are exceeded (for two (2) consecutive years): (i) Total balance sheet € 20,000,000; (ii) net turnover €40,000,000; and (iii) average number of employees equals at least 250.

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-Generally, the Shareholders General Meeting must approve the annual accounts within three months counted from the end of the financial year to which they refer.
+Generally, the Shareholders General Meeting must approve the annual accounts within three (3) months counted from the end of the financial year to which they refer, or within five (5) months from the same date in the case of companies required to present consolidated accounts or that apply the equity accounting method.

-Accounts must be filed with Simplified Company Information (Informação Empresarial Simplificada – IES) until the 15th day of the 7th month counted from the end of the financial year to which it refers.
+Accounts must be filed with Simplified Company Information (Informação Empresarial Simplificada – IES) by the 15th day of the 7th month counted from the end of the financial year to which it refers.

 Is the entity permitted to determine its own financial year?